League of Legends: Pre-release

-Riot Games' founders Brandon Beck and Marc Merill had an idea for a spiritual successor to Defense of the Ancients, known as DotA.
+Riot Games's founders Brandon Beck and Marc Merill had an idea for a spiritual successor to Defense of the Ancients, known as DotA.
 A mod for Warcraft III: Reign of Chaos, DotA required players to buy Warcraft III and install custom software; The Washington Post's Brian Crecente said the mod "lacked a level of polish and was often hard to find and set up".
 Phillip Kollar of Polygon noted that Blizzard Entertainment supported Warcraft III with an expansion pack, then shifted their focus to other projects while the game still had players.
 Beck and Merill sought to create a game that would be supported over a significantly longer period.

 Beck and Merill held a DotA tournament for students at the University of Southern California, with an ulterior goal of recruitment.
 There they met Jeff Jew, later a producer on League of Legends.
 Jew was very familiar with DotA and spent much of the tournament teaching others how to play.
 Beck and Merill invited him to an interview, and he joined Riot Games as an intern.
 Beck and Merill recruited two figures involved with DotA: Steve Feak, one of its designers, and Steve Mescon, who ran a support website to assist players.
 Feak said early development was highly iterative, comparing it to designing DotA.

 A demonstration of League of Legends built in the Warcraft III game engine was completed in four months and then shown at the 2007 Game Developers Conference.
 There, Beck and Merill had little success with potential investors.
 Publishers were confused by the game's free-to-play business model and lack of a single-player mode.
 The free-to-play model was untested outside of Asian markets, so publishers were primarily interested in a retail release, and the game's capacity for a sequel.
 In 2008, Riot reached an agreement with holding company Tencent to oversee the game's launch in China.

-League of Legends was announced October 7, 2008, for Microsoft Windows.
+League of Legends was announced on October 7, 2008, for Microsoft Windows.
 Closed beta-testing began in April 2009.
-Upon the launch of the beta, seventeen champions were available.
+Upon the launch of the beta, 17 champions were available.
 Riot initially aimed to ship the game with 20 champions but doubled the number before the game's full release in North America on October 27, 2009.
 The game's full name was announced as League of Legends: Clash of Fates.
-Riot planned to use the subtitle to signal when future content was available, but decided they were silly and dropped it before launch.
+Riot planned to use the subtitle to signal when future content was available, but decided it was silly and dropped it before launch.